Last Updated on September 15, 2021

 “Experience is the best teacher”

-However, you can learn a lot about mistakes to avoid, from the classic book about real estate, Think Like A Tycoon.
+However, you can learn a lot about mistakes to avoid, from my classic book about real estate, Think Like A Tycoon.

 In the USA there is Title Insurance.
 This covers the “invisible” risks that the seller is not really the rightful owner or that there is an easement for somebody (or the general public) to drive their cows or cars through your front yard.